 What about masks?

 Pack at least one.
-You’ll be required to wear one when checking into the hostel, and when you can’t stay at least six feet away from other travelers in other areas of the hostel, so it’s best to come prepared.
+You’ll need to wear one when checking into the hostel and in common spaces in the hostel, so it’s best to come prepared.
 When you’re hanging out at the hostel, we hope you’ll still strike up conversations with your fellow travelers and our staff.
 It may take a little extra effort to do it from six feet away and behind your mask, but we think it’s worth the trouble!

 What are hostel staff doing to keep guests safe?